 Five Things You Should Know About Making Your Virginia Last Will and Testament.

-Under Virginia law, if you are making your own Virginia last will and testament you should decide the following five things in advance:
+Under Virginia law, if you are making your own Virginia last will and testament, these are five things regarding what to know about a Virginia last will and testament :

 First, you need to decide who your beneficiaries will be.